lstrzebinczyk/the_empire_blog/posts/8-modes-of-operation.md

 ## What are modes?

-We want to be able to interact with the world map in multiple ways.
-Think of a paint program: you have a tool to draw straight lines, or pencil, or coloring tool.
-You interact with the canvas in the same way, but depending on the tool, the result on a canvas is different.
+We want to be able to interact with the world map in many ways.
+Think of a paint program: you have a tool to draw straight lines, or a pencil, or color filling tool.
+You click on the canvas all the same, but what happens depends on the active tool.
+The tools are mediators between user interaction and the canvas.

 For this app, I've come to think of these "tools" as modes.
-Modes are mediators between user interaction and the world map.
-We want the currently active mode to process events, and interact with the world map according to their logic.
+Instead of letting the `WorldMap` to process events, we want the active mode to do so, and let it decide how it will update the `WorldMap`.

 For now, we will be thinking about introducing first 2 modes:
 - `MoveMode`, allowing to move the map around and basic introspection
 - `POIMode`, allowing management of points of interest

-Fortunetely, we already have the entire behavior of `MoveMode` implemented, we just need to encapsulate it in a class.
+Fortunetely, we already have the entire behavior of `MoveMode` implemented.
+We "just" need to encapsulate it in a class and insert it into the workflow.

 ## Modes architecture

 The classes will be called `TheEmpire::Mode::MoveMode` and `TheEmpire::Mode::POIMode`.
 We'll begin by thinking how they should be used in the app:
-1. We want them to accept events instead of `WorldMap`, so we need to initialize it in `TheEmpire`, since this is where these events happen
+1. They must process events instead of `WorldMap`
-1. We want them to update `WorldMap`, so we'll pass that in an initializer.
+1. They should be able to update `WorldMap`
-1. One of the modes will always be active
+1. One of the modes must always be active
-1. Bottom menu should render buttons for all available modes, with clear indication which one is currently active
+1. Bottom menu should render buttons for all available modes, with indication which one is active
 1. Modes should be able to render to the world map

 So let's see how we can extend `TheEmpire` to get all of these requirements done.
+As I often do, I'll start by establishing how I want the new classess to be used, and then I'll implement them to fit these expectations.

 We initialize the modes in `TheEmpire#initialize`: